alvr-org/ALVR/wiki/Building-From-Source.md

 On Windows you need also [Chocolatey](https://chocolatey.org/install).

 # Linux Users

-Before building the server, those on Linux with would have to build and install [`FFmpeg/nv-codec-headers`](https://github.com/FFmpeg/nv-codec-headers).
+Before building the server, those on Linux would have to build and install [`FFmpeg/nv-codec-headers`](https://github.com/FFmpeg/nv-codec-headers).
 The nv-codec-headers for nvidia users requires at least driver version `520.56.06` to work properly, taken from nv-codec-header's README.

 Run the following commands as shown: